The role of the apical oxygen in cuprate high-temperature superconductors

 To complete this argument, it is necessary to examine the $\dapi$ dependence of the on-site interaction $U$ on the Cu-$d_{x^2-y^2}$ orbitals.
 We estimated $U$ using constrained DFT~\cite{anisimov1993} with $\sqrt{5}\times\sqrt{5}$ supercells.
-Although this approach is known to underestimate $U$ for cuprates, and the supercells we consider are modest, this does not affect our conclusion since we focus exclusively on relative variations.
+This approach is known to underestimate $U$ for cuprates, and the supercells we consider are modest.
+We argue that the systematic error is the same for all $\dapi$ for a given compound (the main structural change is $\dapi$), and thus that the trend is meaningful.
 As shown in Fig.~\ref{fig:fig3}(c), $U$ is found to be a \emph{slowly increasing} function of $\dapi$, reflecting the reduced screening on the Cu-$d$ orbitals as the apical oxygen moves away from the Cu site.
-Accounting for the $\dapi$ dependence of $U$ therefore further reinforces our conclusion that the CTG is an increasing function of $\dapi$.
+Accounting for the $\dapi$ dependence of $U$ would therefore further reinforce our conclusion that the CTG is an increasing function of $\dapi$.

 To further substantiate our interpretation, we compute the superexchange interaction $J$ of the 3-band model using a more appropriate $U=9~\text{eV}$ (same as in the DFT+CDMFT calculations) and exact diagonalization of Cu$_2$O$_{25}$ clusters~\cite{eskes1993}.
 The energy difference between the lowest-energy singlet and triplet states provides an estimate of $J$.
-The resulting values are close to the experimentally reported estimates ($\sim 150~\text{meV}$~\cite{peng2017,wang_paramagnons_2022}) and most importantly, $J$ is found to be a decreasing function of $\dapi$ (see Fig.~\ref{fig:fig3}).
-Since $J\propto t_{\mathrm{eff}}^{2}/\mathrm{CTG}$, the observed decrease of $J$ is internally consistent.
+The resulting values are close to the experimentally reported estimates ($\sim 150~\text{meV}$~\cite{peng2017,wang_paramagnons_2022}) and most importantly, $J$ is found to be a decreasing function of $\dapi$ (see Fig.~\ref{fig:fig3}(d)).
+Since $J\propto t_{\mathrm{eff}}^{2}/\Delta_{\mathrm{CTG}}$, the observed decrease of $J$ is internally consistent.
 A decreasing $J$ is incompatible with the increase of $\msc$~\cite{wang_paramagnons_2022}, and therefore the CTG scenario proposed in Ref.~\onlinecite{omahony_electron_2022} is not viable.

 Although our analysis focuses on Bi-2201 for convenience, the conclusions directly extend to Bi-2212.
-Additional confirmation is provided in the SM~\cite{SupMat} by a direct DFT+CDMFT evaluation of the CTG in insulating Hg-1201.
+Moreover, we performed direct calculations of the CTG as a function of $\dapi$ in insulating Hg-1201, as presented in the SM~\cite{SupMat}.
+The results confirm the above interpretation, and show that the same behaviour is expected for other cuprates.